 I'm Jonathan Herzog, and I'm running for Congress as a Democrat in New York's 10th District.
 We're going through the greatest economic and technological shift in our history and need to urgently pass 21st century solutions to these 21st century problems.

 Once I grasped the scale of the problems we face, and reckoned with the reality that no career politician was going to do much about it, I had to act.
-I took an indefinite leave from Harvard Law School to serve as Iowa Campaign Coordinator for 2020 Democratic Presidential Candidate Andrew Yang, the candidate leading with meaningful solutions to the central challenges of our time.
+I took an indefinite leave from Harvard Law School to join 2020 Democratic Presidential Candidate Andrew Yang's campaign as the 6th hire, helping build the grassroots movement from the ground up.

 I see the quintessential American story as one of resilience, optimism, and entrepreneurial spirit.
 The values and vision for America that we are fighting for are very personal to me.
 The vision of an America where everyone is given an opportunity to thrive.
 One where we view people as sources of innovation, not costs.